Another story... (written in 2007) from the

-Jeff the Chef rounded the corner into the kitchen where the dollmaker grabbed him and whispered, "Who IS she?"
+Jeff the Chef rounded the corner into the kitchen

-The dollmaker could hear, coming from the main display room:
+The Dollmaker could hear, coming from the main display room:

 "Fairies!
 Oh Fairies!
 Where ARE you, dear Fairies?"

 She's quite mad, you know.
 She thinks she's the Queen!"

 The Dollmaker whispered, eyes wide, "I think she thinks the dolls are fairies..."

-"The Fairies are- ah- still asleep- in their rubbermaid- er- beds."
+"The Fairies are- ah- still asleep- in their Rubbermaid- er- beds."

-She reached into a pink rubbermaid tub and lifted out a red Flower Annie Doll and began a conversation with the doll.
+She reached into a pink Rubbermaid tub and lifted out a red Flower Annie Doll and began a conversation with the doll.

 "Oh Yes!
 I do agree!
 You would look beautiful in front of those begonias!
 The red flowers match your dress!"